 Northside has planned slightly staggered arrival and pick-up times (roughly 15 minute increments) to facilitate proper social distancing.
-All arrival times occur from 8-9am, with pickup being between 3-4pm.
+All arrival times occur from 8-8:30 am, with pickup being between 2:50pm-3:30pm.
 Entrance and egress from the building will be through designated doorways specific to each age/grade level.

-Preschool arrivals will occur in three separate shifts with no more than three classes arriving at each scheduled arrival time (8:15am, 8:30am, 8:45am).
+Preschool arrivals will occur in three separate shifts with no more than three classes arriving at each scheduled arrival time (8:20am, 8:30am, 8:40am).
 There will be one clearly defined route into the building and up stairwell A to reach the 2nd and 3rd floor classrooms.
 All parents and caregivers will then exit down stairwell B, and out a separate exit.
-Dismissal will correspond appropriately, with three scheduled pickup times (2:45pm, 3:00pm, and 3:15pm) and a single route into and out of the building.
-Exceptions are Preschool After School, which runs until 5:30pm, and any after school programs the school has the capacity to implement.
+Dismissal will also be staggered, with 2 scheduled pickup times (2:40pm and 3:00pm) and a single route into and out of the building.
+Exceptions are Preschool After School, which runs until 4:30pm, and any after school programs the school has the capacity to implement.